Alexander Lenz

 • In June 2020 I moved back to Germany and I have conquered the chair of theoretical particle physics at the University of Siegen from Thomas Mannel.
 I am still teaching regularly at Cambridge University and at international schools for PhD students (e.g. Japanese PhD meeting, LHCb School Neckarzimmern, Wai-Hai Summer School in China, Maria Laach, pre-FPCP School in Lyon, CERN School in Denmark).

-• A brief summary of the activities at our chair from 2022 here.
+• A brief summary of the activities at our chair from 2022 here and 2024 here.

 • Currently we spend a big amount of energy in our project Color meets flavor with our friends in Bonn, Dortmund and Jülich.
 Here the plan is to bring together leading experts from separate fields like hadron and flavour physics (both from experiment and theory) in order to solve puzzles, like structure formation in QCD, the origin of the B anomalies or the missing amount of CP violation in nature.